hamidghaedi/RNA-seq-survival-analysis/README.md

 ### Finding all survival related gene

 In some cases for example for ARID1A gene, we can see three distinct class of expression: low (z-score <= -1.96), normal (-1.96 < z-score > 1.96), and high (z-score >= 1.96) In contrast to simply have dysregulated and intact expression, it is possible to have genes with a high, normal and low expression for survival analysis.
-To do so please consider these codes:
+To do so please consider this code:

 ```R